bitcoin-s/bitcoin-s/docs/config/configuration.md

         # if the peer does not send us a message within this duration
         # we disconnect it for inactivity
         peer-timeout = 20 minute

+        # how long we wait until we attempt to re-connect to a peer we have
+        # in our database that we have connected to previously
+        connection-attempt-cool-down-period = 5 minutes
     }

     proxy {